 Toni Anderson is a southside Chicago native dedicated to healing and bringing equity to the spaces supporting and threatening climate & culture.
 Ms. Anderson is an urban ecologist, spiritualist and founder of Sacred Keepers Sustainability Lab and Mindful Rant, organizations dedicated to healing and supporting the spaces between climate and culture as a vehicle for providing youth with the tools they need to be agents of mindful social, environmental change and proactive community engagement.
 Ms. Anderson is a human emergence practitioner, coach and facilitator of participatory leadership design, transforming planning and practice process across personal and organizational development.
 Toni is a trained facilitator, achieving certifications as an Advanced Youth Development ™ and Circle Keeper ™ practitioner and is currently pursuing a license as a Technology of Participation ™ (ToP) facilitator from the Institute of Cultural Affairs.
 She is also a trained Zen Shiatsu practitioner.

 Typhanie has been involved as a guest performer at Bodhi for over ten years.
 May 2015, she accepted the position as Musical Director and is elated to share her voice and spirit with the beloved Bodhi community.

 Typhanie Monique is an internationally acclaimed performer, songwriter and bandleader, and one of the most sought after versatile vocalists and educators in Chicago.
 An independent recording artist, Typhanie has released three critically acclaimed albums in collaboration with jazz guitarist Neal Alger that received international radio, press, and touring opportunities.

 Bodhi Spiritual Center is led by a group of dedicated and inspired community members.
-These members serve prayerfully to see that the organization fulfills its Purpose.
-Our current Core Council includes:
+These members serve consciously to see that the organization fulfills its missing.
+Our board of directors includes: